sid-agrawal/sid-agrawal.github.io/index.md

 The project has three main goals:
 * Develop a theoretical model or framework to unify existing isolation mechanisms.
-* Identify novel points in the model that are useful.
+* Identify novel points in the model that are useful, and demonstrate that the sharing and isolation has a spectrum.
-* Implement the model in seL4.
+* Implement the model in seL4, or any other suitable platform.

 Below is an example of how we can view memory as a resource that can be shared and isolated across different types of protection domains.